ervinn/windowsPopup-dev/README.md

 -----
 #####New in v0.0.6 :
 - Add attributes `wnp-left-click`, `wnp-dbl-click`, and `wnp-right-click`, those can be used to control which mouse click will open the Popup and Modal windows.
 (To open a separate browser window by the `wnp-popup` directive, the default is normal left mouse click.
+Add `wnp-dbl-click` to open it by double click.
 To open a Modal window by the `wnp-pop` directive, the default is the mouse right click.
-Those defaults can overwritten by the added new attributes, those are : `wnp-left-click`, `wnp-dbl-click`, and `wnp-right-click`)
+The default can overwritten by the added new attributes, those are : `wnp-left-click`, `wnp-dbl-click`, and `wnp-right-click`.
+Note: Because of the popup blockers on most browsers, new browser window can not be opened by the right mouse click.)
 - Add some sampples related to the new attributes to the Demo window.

 -----